-- Falsifying, misusing, or tampering with information such as test scores, transcripts, letters of recommendation or other materials required for admission to and continued enrollment and access in the University's programs or facilities. - 2.
-Altering, forging or misusing academic records or any official University form regarding self or others. - 3.
-Presenting false information at an academic proceeding or intentionally destroying evidence important to an academic proceeding. - 4.
-Making a bad faith report of an academic integrity violation. - 5.
-Offering bribes to any University representative in exchange for special favors or consideration in an academic proceeding. - G. Facilitation Facilitation occurs when you knowingly or intentionally assist another in committing a violation of any of the previous sections of this academic ethics policy.
+1. Falsifying, misusing, or tampering with information such as test scores, transcripts, letters of recommendation or other materials required for admission to and continued enrollment and access in the University's programs or facilities.

+2. Altering, forging or misusing academic records or any official University form regarding self or others.

+3. Presenting false information at an academic proceeding or intentionally destroying evidence important to an academic proceeding.

+4. Falsely reporting an academic integrity violation.

+5. Offering bribes to any University representative in exchange for special favors or consideration in an academic proceeding.

+G. Facilitation.
+Facilitation occurs when you knowingly or intentionally assist another in committing a violation of any of the previous sections of this academic ethics policy.

-V. Academic Ethics Sanctions
+VI.
+Academic Ethics Sanctions